joobn72/microservices/patterns/apigateway.md

 ## Related patterns

-The [Microservices pattern](microservices.html) creates the need for this pattern.
+* The [Microservices pattern](microservices.html) creates the need for this pattern.
+* The API gateway must use either the [Client-side Discovery pattern](client-side-discovery.html) or [Server-side Discovery pattern](server-side-discovery.html) to route requests to available service instances.

 ## Known uses

 * [Netflix API Gateway](http://techblog.netflix.com/2012/07/embracing-differences-inside-netflix.html)

-## Variations

-TBD